-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 57.
-Wizcraft International Entertainment Private Limited Atul Bagai, Asia and Pacific Office (10.12.2018 - 10.12.2020) To promote greening of events, conferences and other entertainment platforms in India and overseas; To launch and sustain a communication, awareness and outreach drive; and to communicate effectively the solutions to sustainable alternatives.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 57.
+Wizcraft International Entertainment Private Limited Atul Bagai, Asia and Pacific Office (10.12.2018 - 10.12.2020) Small and Medium Enterprise - Corporation To promote greening of events, conferences and other entertainment platforms in India and overseas; To launch and sustain a communication, awareness and outreach drive; and to communicate effectively the solutions to sustainable alternatives.
 Communication efforts relating to all Sub-programmes.
 The International Indian Film Academy Awards (IIFA) announced its association with the UN Environment Programme, at a press conference held in Delhi, ahead of World Environment Day 2018 with four leading Bollywood actors and the UN Environment Programme including Goodwill ambassador, Dia Mirza.
 In June 2018, IIFA gave two vast advocacy opportunities in Bangkok - one press conference and a chance to speak about the Beat Plastic Pollution campaign at the awards ceremony.
-Planning underway with Wizcraft, to detail the agenda for IFFA 2019 to be held in Beijing None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 58.
-World Sailing Limited Petter Malvik, Communication Division (05.06.2018 - 2019) Marine pollution In progress Clean Seas was featured during the World Sailing Youth Championship and more outreach activities are in the pipeline.
-None None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 59.
-YAPU Solutions Gmbh Gustavo Mañez, Latin America and the Caribbean Office (15.03.2018 - 15.03.2020) Climate Change Agreement(s) Agreement is operational.
+Planning underway with Wizcraft, to detail the agenda for IFFA 2019 to be held in Beijing.
+None 58.
+World Sailing Limited Petter Malvik, Communication Division (05.06.2018 - 2019) Small and Medium Enterprise - Company Marine pollution Sub-programme 5 - Chemicals, Waste and Air Quality In progress Clean Seas was featured during the World Sailing Youth Championship and more outreach activities are in the pipeline.
+None 59.
+YAPU Solutions Gmbh Gustavo Mañez, Latin America and the Caribbean Office (15.03.2018 - 15.03.2020) Small and Medium Business - Company Climate Change Sub-Programme 1 - Climate Change Agreement is operational.
 YAPU is providing technical assistance to financial institutions in the region.
 Improved methodology for gap assessment of financial institutions and green strategy implementation.
-None None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 0.
-Beijing Capital International Airport (04.05.2015 - 30.05.2018) Exhibitions at Beijing Capital International Airport.
-Work related to We have reached millions of people with the exhibitions on various campaigns and the UN Environment Programme's priority topics.
+None 60.
+Beijing Capital International Airport Communication Division (04.05.2015 - 30.05.2018) Expired State Owned Enterprise - Corporation Exhibitions at Beijing Capital International Airport.
+Communication efforts relate to all Sub-programmes Exhibitions in the airport to reach travelers with messages of sustainability.
+We have reached millions of people with the exhibitions on various campaigns and the UN Environment Programme's priority topics.
+None

-Additional Partnerships from the District Energy in Cities Initiative
+Partnerships from the District Energy in Cities Initiative

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub-programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, including success stories Financial Implications (Transfer of Funds) 1.
-Danfoss Lily Riahi, Economy Division (2016 - 2020) District energy systems.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of the Partner(s) Themes and Areas of Cooperation Sub-programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, including success stories Financial Implications (Transfer of Funds) 1.
+Danfoss Lily Riahi, Economy Division (2016 - 2020) Large Enterprise - Corporation District energy systems.
 Sub-Programme 1 - Climate Change Successful delivery to date as per letter of commitment provided by Danfoss and as per tri-partied Memorandum of Understanding between the collaborating centre, the UN Environment Programme and Danfoss Foundation.
 Jointly mobilized US\$ 1.5 million from the Danfoss Foundation to provide technical advice through a team of experts seconded to the Initiative.
 This allowed us to help cities design financially and environmentally-sound district energy projects in more than 25 cities.
 In addition, Danfoss provided US\$ 1.2 million in-kind and co- financed to the partnership for study tours, communication activities, capacity building, and the provision of market data.
-The Chief Executive Officer provided op- eds/opinion pieces and several media engagements on behalf of the Initiative .
+The Chief Executive Officer provided op-eds/opinion pieces and several media engagements on behalf of the Initiative .
 The Chief Executive Officer participated at political forums, such the Climate Summit, Conference of the Parties among other events.
 Positive contribution to the UN Environment Programme.